sharmashobhit/wololo/README.md

 A simple and efficient web-based Wake On LAN (WoL) management tool built with Rust, designed for homelab environments.
 Wololo provides an intuitive interface to manage and wake up devices on your local network.

+> **Note**: The project name "Wololo" is an homage to the iconic conversion sound from Age of Empires, where monks would chant "Wololo" to convert enemy units.
+Just like the monks converted units, this tool "converts" (wakes up) your devices!
+The sound effect played when waking devices is also a tribute to this classic game.

 ## Features

 - 🌐 **Web-based Interface**: Clean, responsive UI built with HTMX and Tailwind CSS